httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

             1. Set _result_'s no-vary params to the empty list.
             1. Set _result_'s vary params to __wildcard__.
     1. Otherwise, if _value_\["`params`"] is an array:
-        1. If any item in _value_\["`params`"] is not a string, then return the default URL search variance.
+        1. If any item in _value_\["`params`"] is not a string, then return the default URL variation config.
         1. Set _result_'s no-vary params to the result of applying parse a key ({{parse-a-key}}) to each item in _value_\["`params`"].
         1. Set _result_'s vary params to __wildcard__.
-    1. Otherwise, return the default URL search variance.
+    1. Otherwise, return the default URL variation config.
 1. If _value_\["`except`"] exists:
-    1. If _value_\["`params`"] is not true, then return the default URL search variance.
+    1. If _value_\["`params`"] is not true, then return the default URL variation config.
-    1. If _value_\["`except`"] is not an array, then return the default URL search variance.
+    1. If _value_\["`except`"] is not an array, then return the default URL variation config.
-    1. If any item in _value_\["`except`"] is not a string, then return the default URL search variance.
+    1. If any item in _value_\["`except`"] is not a string, then return the default URL variation config.
     1. Set _result_'s vary params to the result of applying parse a key ({{parse-a-key}}) to each item in _value_\["`except`"].
 1. Return _result_.

 {:aside}
-> In general, this algorithm is strict and tends to return the default URL search variance whenever it sees something it doesn't recognize.
-This is because the default URL search variance behavior will just cause fewer cache hits, which is an acceptable fallback behavior.
+> In general, this algorithm is strict and tends to return the default URL variation config whenever it sees something it doesn't recognize.
+This is because the default URL variation config behavior will just cause fewer cache hits, which is an acceptable fallback behavior.
 >
 > However, unrecognized keys at the top level are ignored, to make it easier to extend this specification in the future.
 To avoid misbehavior with existing client software, such extensions will likely expand, rather than reduce, the set of requests that a cached response can match.

 {:aside}
 > The input to this algorithm is generally obtained by parsing a structured field ({{Section 4.2 of STRUCTURED-FIELDS}}) using field_type "dictionary".

-## Obtain a URL search variance {#obtain-a-url-search-variance}
+## Obtain a URL variation config {#obtain-a-url-variation-config}

-*[obtain a URL search variance]: #obtain-a-url-search-variance
+*[obtain a URL variation config]: #obtain-a-url-variation-config

-(((!obtain a URL search variance)))
+(((!obtain a URL variation config)))
-To _obtain a URL search variance_ given a [response](https://fetch.spec.whatwg.org/#concept-response) _response_:
+To _obtain a URL variation config_ given a [response](https://fetch.spec.whatwg.org/#concept-response) _response_:

 1. Let _fieldValue_ be the result of [getting a structured field value](https://fetch.spec.whatwg.org/#concept-header-list-get-structured-header) {{FETCH}} given \``No-Vary-Search`\` and "`dictionary`" from _response_'s header list.
-1. Return the result of parsing a URL search variance ({{parse-a-url-search-variance}}) given _fieldValue_. (((parse a URL search variance)))
+1. Return the result of parsing a URL variation config ({{parse-a-url-variation-config}}) given _fieldValue_. (((parse a URL variation config)))

 ### Examples